astropy/reproject/docs/celestial.rst

     # Reproject using interpolation and adaptive resampling
     result_interp, _ = reproject_interp((input_array, input_wcs),
                                         output_wcs, shape_out=(60, 60))
+    result_hann, _ = reproject_adaptive((input_array, input_wcs),
+                                         output_wcs, shape_out=(60, 60),
+                                         kernel='hann')
-    result_deforest, _ = reproject_adaptive((input_array, input_wcs),
+    result_gaussian, _ = reproject_adaptive((input_array, input_wcs),
-                                            output_wcs, shape_out=(60, 60))
+                                            output_wcs, shape_out=(60, 60),
+                                            kernel='gaussian')

+    plt.figure(figsize=(10, 5))
-    plt.subplot(1, 3, 1)
+    plt.subplot(1, 4, 1)
     plt.imshow(input_array, origin='lower', vmin=0, vmax=1, interpolation='hanning')
     plt.tick_params(left=False, bottom=False, labelleft=False, labelbottom=False)
     plt.title('Input array')
-    plt.subplot(1, 3, 2)
+    plt.subplot(1, 4, 2)
     plt.imshow(result_interp, origin='lower', vmin=0, vmax=1)
     plt.tick_params(left=False, bottom=False, labelleft=False, labelbottom=False)
     plt.title('reproject_interp')
-    plt.subplot(1, 3, 3)
+    plt.subplot(1, 4, 3)
-    plt.imshow(result_deforest, origin='lower', vmin=0, vmax=0.5)
+    plt.imshow(result_hann, origin='lower', vmin=0, vmax=0.5)
     plt.tick_params(left=False, bottom=False, labelleft=False, labelbottom=False)
-    plt.title('reproject_adaptive')
+    plt.title('reproject_adaptive\nHann kernel')
+    plt.subplot(1, 4, 4)
+    plt.imshow(result_gaussian, origin='lower', vmin=0, vmax=0.5)
+    plt.tick_params(left=False, bottom=False, labelleft=False, labelbottom=False)
+    plt.title('reproject_adaptive\nGaussian kernel')

-In the case of interpolation, the output accuracy is poor because for each output pixel we interpolate a single position in the input array, which means that either that position falls inside a region where the flux is zero or one, and this is very sensitive to aliasing effects.
+In the case of interpolation, the output accuracy is poor because, for each output pixel, we interpolate a single position in the input array which will fall inside a region where the flux is zero or one, and this is very sensitive to aliasing effects.
 For the adaptive resampling, each output pixel is formed from the weighted average of several pixels in the input, and all input pixels should contribute to the output, with no gaps.
+It can also be seen how the results differ between the Gaussian and Hann kernels.
+While the Gaussian kernel blurs the output image slightly, it provides much strong anti-aliasing (as the rotated grid lines appear much smoother and consistent in brightness from pixel to pixel).

+.. _exact:

 Spherical Polygon Intersection
 ==============================